Version 1.1; last updated 15/06/2019 (minor modification to include mobile application)

 This privacy notice sets out the basis on which we will process any personal data we collect from you, or that you provide to us.

 1. Who we are

-This is a website for the activities of the European Butterfly Monitoring Scheme (eBMS).
+This is a website/mobile application for the activities of the European Butterfly Monitoring Scheme (eBMS).
 It is run and funded by the Centre for Ecology and Hydrology (CEH) in collaboration with Butterfly Conservation Europe.

 • CEH is a wholly owned research centre of the Natural Environment Research Council, now part of UK Research and Innovation.